Streamlinelv/cartbounty/README.md

 When modifying our template, please do not change the ID #cartbounty-exit-intent-email of the email input field.
 If changed, the plugin will not be able to capture abandoned carts using Exit Intent form.

-### What action hooks and filters are available for additional customization?
+### What hooks are available for additional customization?

-Our Exit Intent template contains different action hooks and filters that allow you to create new, edit, replace or remove existing content including the main image in Exit Intent window.
+Our Exit Intent template contains different actions and filters that allow you to create new, edit, replace or remove existing content including the main image in Exit Intent window.

-Available action hooks:
+Available actions:

 * cartbounty_exit_intent_start
 * cartbounty_exit_intent_after_title